Pekin, then and now, with Sharon Samuels Reed, PCHS's history-making music teacher

-Sharon Samuels Reed arrived at Childer’s Eatery on University Avenue in Peoria wearing a red hat embezzled with rhinestones.
+Sharon Samuels Reed arrived at Childers Eatery on University Street in Peoria wearing a red hat bedazzled with rhinestones.
 Seated in a booth in the corner of the restaurant, she ordered a cup of tea and the oatmeal with extra brown sugar, to supplement the taste of the chia-quinoa oats.

 Reed is a lifetime student and teacher of music.